Victoire of France: Reign of Louis XV

 In 1770, the fourteen-year-old Marie Antoinette became Dauphine by marriage to Madame Victoire's nephew the Dauphin, the future Louis XVI.
-Because of the close relationship between the Dauphin and his aunts, Marie Antoinette also initially became close to the Mesdames during her first years in France as the senior royal women at court.
+Because of the close relationship between the Dauphin and his aunts, Marie Antoinette also initially became close to the Mesdames during her first years in France.
 The Mesdames used to take turns with the Countess of Provence in accompanying Marie Antoinette on official assignments.
-The close relationship between Marie Antoinette and Mesdames was, however, discontinued in 1772, after the attempt to entice Marie Antoinette to humiliate Madame du Barry was thwarted, a plan which had been led by Madame Adélaïde with support of Madame Victoire and Madame Sophie.
+However, the close relationship between Marie Antoinette and Mesdames was discontinued in 1772, after an attempt to entice Marie Antoinette to humiliate Madame du Barry was thwarted— a plan which had been led by Madame Adélaïde with support of Madame Victoire and Madame Sophie.